surajkewat72/cpp-dsa-sheet-testing/README.md

 ## 🔍 About the Project

-DSAMate Template helps contributors explore the frontend logic, filters, UI components, and page structure of a full-featured DSA practice site.
+DSAMate v2 helps contributors explore the frontend logic, filters, UI components, and page structure of a full-featured DSA practice site.

 ### 🌟 Features